DarrenCoppinger/milestone-project-4/README.md

 ## Features
 ### Opportunities Analysis
-At the beginning of this project the major features to be developed and deployed on this website planned.
-The results of this preliminary analysis are summarized in the following table and graph.
+At the beginning of this project, the major features to be developed and deployed on this website were planned.
+The results of this preliminary analysis are summarized in the table and graph below.

 In the below opportunities analysis, the viability/feasibility is lower than the importance total.
 Therefore, all the features on this list will not be implemented.
 The "Booked Out feature" was left for a later development sprint.